Climate Smart Farm Planning

 The first crucial step in developing a Biodiversity Protection Plan for South Gippsland was to identify and map the existing records of flora, fauna, and other natural values.
 In August

-In this new project, SGLN is looking at the costs and benefits of three different dam management strategies on a farm at Cape Liptrap.
-This includes a fully fenced and
+In this project, SGLN is looking at the costs and benefits of three different dam management strategies on a farm at Cape Liptrap.
+This includes a fully fenced and revegetated

 South Gippsland’s native wildlife are under threat from pest animals, either from predation, or competition for or destruction of habitat.
 However, many private landholders aren’t aware of the wildlife species